lendoo73/Challenge-Project-of-CodeCademy/python/Build_Chatbots_with_Python/Retrieval_Based_Chatbots/Word_Embeddings/Distance/README.md

 Two vectors that point in the same direction have no angle between them, and have a cosine distance of `0`.

 Two vectors that point in opposite directions have a cosine distance of `1`.

+For the mathematically adventurous, [you can read up on the calculation here](https://en.wikipedia.org/wiki/Cosine_similarity#Definition).